jeverduzco/jeverduzco/README.md

 ## Do I make content? 🤩

 Yes... on my LinkedIn you can find live events, voice events, video posts and articles.

-If you really like technology, I wait for you on my Twitch channel @soy_jeshu, there I do Streams with a tech theme and if you miss them they stay on my YouTube @soy_jeshu.
+If you like to know new applications, I wait for you on my Twitch channel @soy_jeshu, there I do live discovering Open Source Software and SaaS, if you miss them they stay on my YouTube @soy_jeshu.

 Follow me:
 - [Linkedin](https://www.linkedin.com/in/soy-jeshu)